omarghetti/json-matcher/README.md

 Important Hint!
 Regardless the size of the data sample, the alghoritm should work well in real world scenario where the number of defined terms migth be huge.

+## How to run code
+To run code, open the project with and IDE of your choice and install the packages in the requirements txt file

+pip install -r requirements.txt

+After that, you can run the code opening a terminal in the main folder and using the command

+python main.py